17th season at utah state

 Felton began his coaching career as an assistant at Southern Utah during the 1999-2000 season, before spending two years at Cal State Los Angeles.
 He then spent the 2002-03 academic year starting the Texas A&M-International program and served as its head coach for three seasons, followed by another one-year stint as an assistant at Southern Utah before moving on to Sacramento State.

 A 1999 graduate of Southern Utah with a bachelor's degree in physical education, Felton was a two-time IHC Health Plans state player of the year as a junior and senior.
 Also during his senior season, he received all-Mid-Continent Conference honors and was named Southern Utah's academic athlete of the year for basketball.
-All-time, Felton ranks third in Southern Utah history in blocked shots (68), fifth in steals (139), and seventh in rebounding (505).
+All-time, Felton ranks fourth in Southern Utah history in blocked shots (68), fifth in steals (139) and seventh in rebounding (505), leading SUU in rebounding in 1998 with 7.6 rebounds per game.

 Felton, who is a native of Perry, Ga., played his freshman season at Northeast College in Norfolk, Neb.

-Felton married Jana Doggett in May, 2011.
-He has a 14-year old daughter, DeAubrey Ann Bowers.
+Felton married USU Executive Associate Athletics Director Jana Doggett in May, 2011 and the couple has a 14-year old daughter, DeAubrey Ann Bowers and a newborn son, Deekan G. Felton.

-Chris Jones is beginning his sixth season at Utah State after joining the program in April, 2008.
+Chris Jones is beginning his seventh season at Utah State after joining the program in April, 2008.
 With USU, Jones' primary responsibilities are coaching the Aggie guards as well as in-state recruiting.
-Jones is also in charge of an Aggie defense that led the WAC in points allowed in four of the last five years, and in field goal percentage defense three of the last five years.
+Jones is also in charge of an Aggie defense that led the Western Athletic Conference in points allowed four times in five years, and in field goal percentage defense three times in five years.

 Jones began his coaching career in London, England as the head coach of Wurthing Bears from 1998-99 before spending three years as an instructor at Champions Athletic Academy.
 He then returned to the collegiate ranks as an assistant at Westminster College in Salt Lake City from 2003-04, helping the Griffin's advance to the NAIA National Tournament, earn a national ranking of 21st in the country and win the Frontier Conference championship.